-Clear app’s cache and data
+2. Clear the app’s cache and data

-- Clear Cache and Data.
+- Clear Cache.

-Update the Instagram app
+3. Update the Instagram app

 We already mentioned frequent updates.
 The app is nowadays so feature-rich that it’s almost chaotic.
 But, while it’s cool to have all of those features, it’s still more important to have the elementary functions working.
-What to do with the Instagram Boomerang or face filters or other effects if you’re unable to access a camera in the first place.
+What to do with the Instagram Boomerang or face filters or other effects if you’re unable to access a camera in the first place?

 - Open the Play Store app.

-- Choose My Apps & Games.
+- From the hamburger menu, choose My Apps & Games.